Pilot rescued from wreckage in LA moments before train hits

 “I think this guy needs to buy a lottery ticket ’cause he pretty much cheated death twice within 10 minutes,” Sherock told KNBC.

-The pilot was the only person on board and was taken to a hospital for treatment, the Los Angeles Fire Department said.
-He was not identified and no other injuries were reported.
+The pilot was the only person on board.
+He was taken to a hospital.

+He was identified as 70-year-old Mark Jenkins by a relative, Dan Mortensen, who told KNBC-TV that the pilot suffered “pretty significant” damage to his face including broken bones and also had broken ribs.

+Jenkins is a “very experienced” former U.S. Air Force fighter pilot, said Mortensen, who co-owns the plane.

 Metrolink service was halted and road traffic was detoured in the area about 20 miles (32 kilometers) northwest of downtown Los Angeles.
 The FAA and the National Transportation Safety Board will investigate.